cvra/cvra-cape/README.md

 - 2x CAN interfaces with transceivers
     - 1x over native CAN peripheral
     - 1x over CAN-SPI chip
-- 16x PWM outputs (using chip over I2C)
+- 16x PWM outputs (using a PCA9685 chip over I2C)
     - 13x to control servo motors
     - 1x to control an RGB LED
 - 7x analog inputs with voltage dividers and option to power (3-pin connector)